 A great way to be part of the community is by actively participating as a node in the network.
-This blog post demonstrates the steps needed to get an LTO Network node up and running using Google Cloud, specifically using the Kubernetes Engine called Google Cloud Engine.
+This blog post demonstrates the steps needed to get an LTO Network node up and running using Alibaba Cloud, specifically Elastic Container Instances.

 In this guide I’ll be skipping the part about creating wallets, having a main wallet, a staking wallet, how to lease, etc. If you want to read more about this, please check out the steps 1 and 2 in this guide.

 Be prepared for some tough configuration.
 Configuring a container instance on Alibaba is not at all straightforward and a lot of manual networking and security related steps are involved.

 Deploying your node on Alibaba Cloud using the browser interface

 Setting up an LTO Public Node on Alibaba cloud is _not_ possible using a free account.
 There are paid services involved like a NAT Gateway and Elastic IP.
 Make sure you have entered your payment parameters before continuing.